 Whether you’re a lifelong boater or someone who’s just thinking about taking the plunge, now is a great time to get out on the water.
 Here’s why:

-There’s a simple, timely reason to get out on the water this spring: National Fishing & Boating Week is coming up on June 1-8, 2014.
+There’s a simple, timely reason to get out on the water in the spring: National Fishing & Boating Week takes place the first week of June each year.

 Here’s a few ways to celebrate the week-long on-water extravaganza: